roryemagee1/artmarket/README.md

 However, I do not intend to use the website for this stated purpose.
 Instead, the real goal is to build a portfolio project that I can continuously add features to indefinitely.
 That way I will always be building my skills as a developer while also having a well-documented code base showing my development over time.

+## Deployment

+Version 2.24 of the application is currently deployed at [artvolia.com](artvolia.com).

 ## Developer Environment Installation

 Follow these steps to setup up the project on your local machine: